The ScreenSteps Blog for Onboarding, Training, and Enablement

 • What steps they can take to use knowledge more effectively

-ScreenSteps developed the charts to help leaders recognize the state of their knowledge operations and knowledge management.
+ScreenSteps developed the chart to help leaders recognize the state of their Knowledge Operations and knowledge management.

-Watch this 4-minute video for a brief overview of the five stages of the Knowledge Ops Maturity Model.
+Watch this 3.5-minute video for a brief overview of the three stages of the Knowledge Ops Maturity Model.

-Note: Originally, the Knowledge Ops Maturity Model included six stages.
-We have since simplified the model to five stages.
-The Answer Stage is now part of the Document Stage.
+Note: Originally, the Knowledge Ops Maturity Model included five stages.
+We have since simplified the model to three stages.

 The Knowledge Ops Maturity Model

-There are five stages in the Knowledge Ops Maturity Model, with Stage 1 being the least effective and Stage 5 being the most effective.
+There are three stages in the Knowledge Ops Maturity Model, with Stage 1 being the least effective and Stage 3 being the most effective.

 The same organization may have teams and departments that are operating at different stages.